umn-uspa/StLouisEstuary_LandCover/README.md

 ## Acknowledgments

-This project was funded by the National Oceanic and Atmospheric Administration (NA19NOS4190058).
-Both [Microsoft's Copilot](https://copilot.microsoft.com/) and [OpenAI's ChatGPT](https://chatgpt.com/) were used for generic code advice during this project.
+This work is/was sponsored by the National Estuarine Research Reserve System Science Collaborative, which supports collaborative research that addresses coastal management problems important to the reserves.
+The Science Collaborative is funded by the National Oceanic and Atmospheric Administration and managed by the University of Michigan Water Center (NA19NOS4190058).
+The project team is also grateful for the computational infrastructure and resources and provided by the Minnesota Supercomputing Institute.
+The cBoth [Microsoft's Copilot](https://copilot.microsoft.com/) and [OpenAI's ChatGPT](https://chatgpt.com/) were used for generic code advice during this project.